calebc42/calebc42-site/content/experience/sprint-sales-rep.md

 end_date = 2019-05-31
 summary = "Started career in sales, using a consultative framework to exceed customer needs.
-Responsibilities included maintaining deep product knowledge and coordinating in-store events to drive traffic." outcomes = "Consistently achieved 125% of sales quota and ranked in the top 10% of the district through consultative selling and proactive event coordination." competencies = ["Consultative Selling", "Customer Service", "Goal Setting", "Events Management"]
+Responsibilities included maintaining deep product knowledge and coordinating in-store events to drive traffic." outcomes = "Consistently achieved 125% of sales quota and ranked in the top 10% of the district through consultative selling and proactive event coordination." skills = ["Consultative Selling", "Customer Service", "Goal Setting", "Events Management"]
 +++

 ## Key Accomplishments {#key-accomplishments}